 A review from a 2019 issue of the International Journal of Sport Nutrition and Exercise Metabolism suggested that having more protein than the RDA when recovering from an injury will likely aid with the healing process.
 So, if your body is already in a protein deficit, it will require a lot of planning and thought to make sure you not only meet your protein needs, but also eat more than the suggested baseline.

 In a 2018 review, published in the journal Nutrition, the authors suggested that protein needs during injury recovery should be increased to 1.6–2.5 grams per kilogram of body weight per day, spread out among several meals — with each containing between 20–35 grams of protein — in order to maintain lean muscle mass.
 But try not to get bogged down by the numbers.
 Think about it like this: You could double (or in some cases triple) the protein that is already on your plate to meet this suggestion.

 (Related: What Is Protein Powder?
 And Should I Try It?)

 4.You often feel fatigued.

-The bottom line: protein deficiency is diagnosable by a doctor.
-While it may be uncommon, slight dips in protein consumption might have unwanted effects on immunity, body composition, injury recovery and fatigue—especially if you're an athlete.
-For vegans and vegetarians, meeting protein needs can be difficult but working with a registered dietitian can help.
+The bottom line: Protein deficiency is diagnosable by a physician.
+While it may be uncommon, slight dips in protein consumption might have unwanted effects on immunity, body composition, injury recovery, and fatigue — especially if you’re an athlete.
+For vegans and vegetarians, meeting protein needs can be difficult, but working with a registered dietitian can help.
 An RD can also help those who do not like to cook or have generally weak appetites.
-There are many choices for protein (seafood, tofu, seeds, eggs, beef, poultry, dairy, legumes), so it shouldn't be hard for a professional to help you find an option that's both tasty and easy to prepare.
+There are many choices for protein (seafood, tofu, seeds, eggs, beef, poultry, dairy, legumes), so it shouldn't be hard for a professional to help you find an option that’s both tasty and easy to prepare.